Nafplio: Venetian and Ottoman rule

-The city, under Venetian rule twice repelled Ottoman attacks and sieges, first by Mehmed the Conqueror during the Ottoman–Venetian War (1463–79) and then by Suleiman the Magnificent.
+The city, under Venetian rule twice repelled Ottoman attacks and sieges, first by Mehmed the Conqueror during the Ottoman–Venetian War (1463–1479) and then by Suleiman the Magnificent.
 The city surrendered to the Ottomans in 1540, who renamed it Mora Yenişehri and established it as the seat of a sanjak.
-At that period, Nafplio looked very much like the 16th century image shown below to the right.

 The Venetians retook Nafplio in 1685 and made it the capital of their "Kingdom of the Morea".
 The city was strengthened by building the castle of Palamidi, which was in fact the last major construction of the Venetian empire overseas.
 However, only 80 soldiers were assigned to defend the city and it was easily retaken by the Ottomans in 1715.
 Palamidi is located on a hill north of the old town.
 During the Greek War of Independence, it played a major role.
 It was captured by forces of Staikopoulos and Kolokotronis in November 1822.

 19th century: Independence and first capital

 During the Greek War of Independence, Nafplio was a major Ottoman stronghold and was besieged for more than a year.
 The town finally surrendered on account of forced starvation.
 After its capture, because of its strong fortifications, it became the seat of the provisional government of Greece.

 Count Ioannis Kapodistrias, first head of state of newly liberated Greece, set foot on the Greek mainland for the first time in Nafplio on 7 January 1828 and made it the official capital of Greece in 1829.
 He was assassinated on 9 October 1831 by members of the Mavromichalis family, on the steps of the church of Saint Spyridon in Nafplio.
 After his assassination, a period of anarchy followed, until the arrival of King Otto and the establishment of the new Kingdom of Greece.
 Nafplio remained the capital of the kingdom until 1834, when King Otto decided to move the capital to Athens.